-For ebooks, just remember that for every latest best seller, there are probably dozens of similar books that have been written, and those older books are probably much less expensive than the latest best seller.
+For ebooks, just remember that for every recent best seller, there are probably dozens of similar books that have been written, and those older books are probably much less expensive than the latest best seller.
 Many classics are now in the public domain and are totally free.

-Listening to Music and Other Audio Files
+Listening to Music